 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My Easy Butter Cookies Recipe, also called Danish butter cookies, are a holiday classic.
-The dough is formed into a log, coated with coarse sugar, and then all you do is slice and bake the cookies.
-They’re simple but so delicious they literally melt in your mouth.
+This Butter Cookies Recipe, also called Danish butter cookies, is a holiday classic.
+It’s a slice and bake cookie that’s super buttery and crunchy around the edges.
+They’re simple but so delicious they literally melt in your mouth – way better than the ones in the blue tin!

 Tall stack of easy butter cookies